alexhokl/notes/vim.md

 ##### Navigation

+- `gg` to go to the first line of a file
+- `shift-g` to go to the last line of a file
 - `}` to move cursor to the next empty line
 - `{` to move cursor to the previous empty line
 - `ctrl-F` to move cursor to the next page